 - The date of the decision or order being appealed

 - The basis of your appeal, or the reasons why the original decision was erroneous

 - The city in which you would like the appeal proceedings to take place

 - Your contact information

 After receiving your notice of appeal, the BIIA will afford L&I an opportunity to reconsider the original decision.
 If L&I declines to reconsider, the BIIA will then schedule your appeal hearing.

 Receiving a denial letter on your workers’ compensation claim from L&I can be a heartbreaking experience.
 But just because L&I has denied your claim or certain benefits you requested does not mean you are out of options.
 The workers’ compensation system gives you the right to challenge an L&I decision that may have been wrongly decided against you.
-A denied workers compensation claim attorney in Washington state from Smith Duran Law can help you continue to pursue your workers’ comp claim after an adverse L&I decision by:
+An accident attorney in Tacoma, WA from Smith Duran Law can help you continue to pursue your workers’ comp claim after an adverse L&I decision by: